Olympus E-M10 II vs Sony A6300

 Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the E-M10 II offers a slightly higher resolution than the one in the A6300 (2360k vs 2359k dots).
 The table below summarizes some of the other core capabilities of the Olympus E-M10 II and Sony A6300 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-M10 II and the A6300 is in-body image stabilization (IBIS).
-The E-M10 II reduces the risk of handshake-induced blur with all attached lenses, while the A6300 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-M10 II reduces the risk of handshake-induced blur with all attached lenses, while the A6300 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Olympus E-M10 II has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.